kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 :   This is the command for what version of Csound to execute when blue
     uses utilities that depend on Csound (for example, freezing SoundObjects, the SoundFont Viewer utility).
-The default value of
-    \"csound\" works if you have a version of Csound in your path named
+The default value of "csound" works if you have a version of Csound in your path named "csound".
-    \"csound\".
 You may use any command here that would call Csound that would work as if you were running csound from a terminal.

     ::: {.note}